 A web server is an HTTP server that manages client requests and proxies them to the Oro PHP Application.
 Web server may rely on the PHP-FPM to process requests to Oro PHP Application and prepare the response.

-Oro application uses the database to store application data and uses Doctrine database abstraction layer (DBAL) and object-relational mapper (ORM) to interact with the database.
-That enables out of the box support of various databases enabled by Doctrine.
+Oro application uses the database to store application data and uses the Doctrine database abstraction layer (DBAL) and object-relational mapper (ORM) to interact with the database.
+That enables out-of-the-box support of various databases enabled by Doctrine.
 On top of that, in the Oro application, Doctrine capabilities are extended with additional database functions in the Oro Doctrine Extensions library.
-Currently the extended functions are supported for MySQL and PostgreSQL databases only.
+Currently, the extended functions are supported for PostgreSQL database only.

 For implementation details, see Database System Component topic for more information about the database component.

 Oro application uses File Storage to access data files.

 You can configure the file storage to use different filesystems to store the data, like a local filesystem, GridFS storage, etc.

 There are two types of storage: